Gibbs free energy: Overview

-One can think of ∆G as the amount of "free" or "useful" energy available to do non-pV work at constant temperature and pressure.
+One can think of $\Delta G$ as the amount of "free" or "useful" energy available to do non-$pV$ work at constant temperature and pressure.
 The equation can be also seen from the perspective of the system taken together with its surroundings (the rest of the universe).
 First, one assumes that the given reaction at constant temperature and pressure is the only one that is occurring.
 Then the entropy released or absorbed by the system equals the entropy that the environment must absorb or release, respectively.
 The reaction will only be allowed if the total entropy change of the universe is zero or positive.
-This is reflected in a negative ΔG, and the reaction is called an exergonic process.
+This is reflected in a negative $\Delta G$, and the reaction is called an exergonic process.

-If two chemical reactions are coupled, then an otherwise endergonic reaction (one with positive ΔG) can be made to happen.
+If two chemical reactions are coupled, then an otherwise endergonic reaction (one with positive $\Delta G$) can be made to happen.
 The input of heat into an inherently endergonic reaction, such as the elimination of cyclohexanol to cyclohexene, can be seen as coupling an unfavorable reaction (elimination) to a favorable one (burning of coal or other provision of heat) such that the total entropy change of the universe is greater than or equal to zero, making the total Gibbs free energy change of the coupled reactions negative.

 In traditional use, the term "free" was included in "Gibbs free energy" to mean "available in the form of useful work".
 The characterization becomes more precise if we add the qualification that it is the energy available for non-pressure-volume work.
 (An analogous, but slightly different, meaning of "free" applies in conjunction with the Helmholtz free energy, for systems at constant temperature).
-However, an increasing number of books and journal articles do not include the attachment "free", referring to G as simply "Gibbs energy".
+However, an increasing number of books and journal articles do not include the attachment "free", referring to $G$ as simply "Gibbs energy".
 This is the result of a 1988 IUPAC meeting to set unified terminologies for the international scientific community, in which the removal of the adjective "free" was recommended.
 This standard, however, has not yet been universally adopted.

-The name "free enthalpy" was also used for G in the past.
+The name "free enthalpy" was also used for $G$ in the past.